Generativenets/MAGIC/README.md

 ## Implement Details

 All code is written in Python 3.10.12, utilizing PyTorch 2.1.0+cu121.
+We demonstrated the inference capabilities of MAGIC based on the PyG (PyTorch Geometric) framework, using the Cora dataset as an example.